-FAU_SAA.1 Potent ial violation analysis ;

-FAU_SAA.1.1 The TSF SHALL be able to apply a set of rules in monitoring the audited events and based upon these rules indicate a potential violation of the enforcement of the SFRs.

-FAU_SAA.1.2 The TSF SHALL enforce the following rules for monitoring audited events: a) Accumulation or combination of auditable events given in the following table known to indicate a potential security violation. b) none .

-No. Operation Potential violation analysis list

-1 Claimant ID mismatch

-2 Authentication attempt with revoked Claimant ID

-3 Authenticator mismatch

-4 Authentication error

-5 Communication channel not trusted or broken

-6 Authenticat tion Communication channel with weak encryption

-7 Enumeration of access portal

-8 DoS-Attack on access portal

-9 System alert

-10 0 Certificate validation and pa

-11 Assertion scheme mismatch

-12 Cryptographic verification failure

-Hierarchical to: No other components.

-Dependencies: FAU_GEN.1 Audit data generation

-Application note: These requirements apply only to the verifier and SHALL be integrated into the log- ging and monitoring concept of the computing environment of the Target of Evalua- tion
+FAU_SAA.1 Potential violation analysis FAU_SAA.1.1 The TSF SHALL be able to apply a set of rules in monitoring the audited events and based upon these rules indicate a potential violation of the enforcement of the SFRs.
+FAU_SAA.1.2 a) Accu The TSF SHALL enforce the following rules for monitoring audited events: a) Accumulation or combination of auditable events given in the following table known to indicate a potential security violation. b) none .
+No. Operation Potential violation analysis list 1 Claimant ID mismatch 2 Authentication attempt with revoked Claimant ID 3 Authenticator mismatch 4 Authentication error 5 Communication channel not trusted or broken 6 Authentication Communication channel with weak encryption 7 Enumeration of access portal 8 DoS-Attack on access portal 9 System alert 10 TLS certificate validation and path failure 11 Assertion scheme mismatch 12 Cryptographic verification failure Hierarchical to: No othe No other components.
+Dependencies: FAU_GEN.1 Audit data generation Application note: These requirements apply only to the verifier and SHALL be integrated into the log- ging and monitoring concept of the computing environment of the Target of Evalua- tion